 - A competitive salary

 - All of the other Dental, Health & EAP Benefits

 - RRSP matching program

 - A work life balance that actually works with you

 - A culture that embodies ‘walk the talk’ form our Leadership Team

-- As a non-profit, we definitely do NOT have foosball and free snacks, but what we DO have, is the ability to empower our teams, be a part of something bigger…and learning and growing in an organization that fosters transparency and trust.
+- As a non-profit, we definitely do empower our teams, be a part of something bigger…and learning and growing in an organization that fosters transparency and trust.

-To apply for this opportunity, please forward a cover letter and resume to John West, HR Coordinator at [email protected] by October 19, 2020.
+To apply for this opportunity, please forward a cover letter and resume to Lisa Blue, HR Manager at [email protected].